-At RISE 13 the two were set to come to a head, and Doom sported new gear reflecting her darker turn.
-Nothing was resolved, however, as Doom injured her ankle early in the match and the finish went to a disqualification.
-Doom won as a result of Shotzi attacking her with a chair, finally snapping just as Doom had snapped after being taken in by Rosemary.
+At RISE 13, the two were set to come to a head, and Doom sported new gear reflecting her darker turn.
+However, nothing was resolved as Doom injured her ankle early in the match, and the finish went to a disqualification.
+Doom won as a result of Shotzi attacking her with a chair.
+It was finally snapping just as Doom had snapped after being taken in by Rosemary.

 Two weeks ago at The Summit, Doom and Blackheart had another match.
 This was with the winner receiving a shot at the Phoenix of RISE.
 It was always about that title in the end.
 The match reflects the length of their feud, as both are intimately familiar with the other’s style.
 It’s when Doom busts out cattle mutilation, taking things to a level heretofore unseen, that she wins the match.

 Shotzi, although she snapped at RISE 13, shows she’s still trying to find the good in Doom when she offers her hand after the match.
 Doom slaps her hand away and spits in Shotzi’s face.
 The feud continues.

 Over the course of this rivalry, Shotzi Blackheart has developed her character, improved in the ring, and become a cornerstone of RiSE.
 This story is what has helped propel her to greater prominence, getting her on Impact tv and the WWE Network.
 Whatever comes next, one thing is certain.
 The Ballsy Badass’s star is still on the rise.